How to buy gold from UOB: A step-by-step guide (2026)

 Open a UOB One Savings Account and UOB Stash Savings Account to get started easily.

-Once you are an existing UOB account holder, you’ll have to obtain a queue number for UOB Main Branch through the UOB website or with the UOB TMRW app and choose gold transaction or collection options before visiting the Gold Counter.
+Meanwhile, customers could obtain a queue number for UOB Main Branch through the UOB website or via the UOB TMRW app and choose gold transaction or collection options before visiting the Gold Counter.
+However, this system will soon be replaced by the appointment-only booking process from 13 February 2026 onwards.

 To get a queue number for UOB Main Branch using the UOB TMR app, select 'More' at the bottom right of UOB TMRW app.